 Siena became a backwater for six centuries.
 It remained under the rule of the Medici until the unification of Italy in 1861.

 On the upside, Siena’s loss became our sightseeing gain.
 Its obsolescence preserved its medieval architecture and setting.

-Siena is known for a crazy horse race, the Palio.
+Siena is also known for a crazy medieval horse race, the Palio of Siena.
 It’s a twice a year celebration held on July 2 and August 16.
 Siena’s gorgeous medieval piazza, Il Campo, is transformed into a medieval race track.